 The complete opposite process occurs for someone who is dehydrated.
-To ensure proper circulation and a safe blood pressure are maintained, water is drawn out of the muscle and back into the blood stream, leaving the muscle and its cells dry.
+To ensure proper circulation and a safe blood pressure are maintained, water is drawn out of the muscle and back into the bloodstream, leaving the muscle and its cells dry.

 Another side effect of dehydration is blood thickness (also known as blood viscosity).
 Thicker blood causes your heart to work harder, and studies from Harvard University have indicated that this increases the risk of a heart attack.

-In order to alleviate strain on the heart and help reduce heart attack risks, start drinking more water!
+To alleviate strain on the heart and help reduce heart attack risks, start drinking more water!

-Your skin is your largest organ, and just like any other organ it requires ample amounts of water to function properly.
+Your skin is your largest organ, and just like any other organ, it requires ample amounts of water to function properly.

 Proper hydration helps your skin in a number of ways:

 - Prevents breakouts by hydrating pores and releasing oils

 - Aids in the delivery of nutrients to your skin cells